MrQuazar/OutLast-3D/README.md

 # OutLast-3D
 # A 3D multilevel game for Windows OS made to spread awareness about COVID-19.
 It is developed with Unity Engine version 2020.
+Find the c# codes to this project on master branch.

 This game targets children under age of 14 as audience.
 It is a group project made by four Second Year students of Rizvi College of Engineering,Mumbai, India.